-An applicant for degree status must be a graduate of an accredited secondary school (or its equivalent) or hold a GED certificate with adequate scores, defined as a composite score of at least 550 on the GED battery.
-A high school student should submit an application for admission after completion of the junior year, unless applying for the Early Admission or Advanced Scholar programs, in which case the application should be submitted after the sophomore year.
+An applicant for degree status must be a graduate of an accredited secondary school (or its equivalent) or hold a GED or have taken a State Department of Education approved High School Equivalency examination.
+A high school student should submit an application for admission after completion of the junior year, unless applying for the early admission or advanced scholar programs, in which case the application should be submitted after the sophomore year.

 The college preparatory curriculum is highly preferred, and a minimum of 20 units is required for admission to all programs on the Monroe Park Campus, with the following minimum distribution of subjects: four units in English; three units in mathematics, one of which must be algebra I and one of which must be geometry or algebra II; three units in science, one of which must be a laboratory science; and three units of history or social sciences or government.
 Students are encouraged to present at least three units in a modern or ancient language or two units of two foreign languages.

 Freshman applicants planning to pursue postgraduate studies in the health professions (dentistry, medicine, occupational therapy, pharmacy and physical therapy) are advised to choose a pre-health advising track in addition to their academic major.
-For more information about professional health advising tracks, please visit academicadvising.vcu.edu/prehealth/graduate.html.
+For more information about professional health advising tracks and majors, please see the Academic advising section.

 The Honors College offers qualified students interested in health science the opportunity for early acceptance into many of the MCV Campus programs.
-See the Honors College section of the Bulletin for details.
+See the Honors College website for details.

 Nondegree-seeking student guidelines